embedinn/iotSDR/iotSDR_GS.md

         3. Ethernet cable
         4. Micro USB cable
-        5. Micro-SD card with preloaded image, or blank card (Minimum 8GB recommended)
+        5. Micro-SD card with preloaded image, or blank card (Minimum 8GB recommended) if you don't have Micro-SD card with image loaded, you can find the detailed instructions [here](https://github.com/embedinn/iotSDR/blob/master/iotSDR_uSD_Card.md)

 ## Board Setup